PyThaiNLP/pythainlp/docs/api/translate.rst

 pythainlp.translate
 ===================
-The :class:`pythainlp.translate` for translate language.
+The :class:`pythainlp.translate` for language translation.

 Modules
 -------